PrensesMTN/PIC101/pic16f877a/README.md

 # Serial Communication with Microcontroller PIC16f877a

-In this file, we'll explore how to perform serial data communication using PIC microcontrollers.
-We'll provide you with a simple example code that demonstrates how it's done.
+In this file, I'll explore how to perform serial data communication using PIC microcontroller 16f877a.
+I'll provide you with a simple example code that demonstrates how it's done.

 ![pic16f877a-ip-dip40-8bit-20mhz-mikrodenetleyici-pic16-serisi-dip-microchip-49098-49-B](https://github.com/PrensesMTN/PICBASIC/assets/60544998/ef2a1538-6349-43a8-919a-18fe38d79142)